What's the difference between online, blended, and classroom study?

 Further Questions You Might Have

-• What are the specific technology requirements for online and blended learning, and how do they differ?
+• What are the specific technology requirements for online and blended learning environments?

-• How does the cost of each study method (online, blended, and classroom) typically compare?
+• How does the cost of each learning format (online, blended, classroom) typically compare?

 Is Your RTO Maximising its Potential?